molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 - [] ...

-**Proposed demo when done**
+**Proposed demo**
-A clear and concise proposal of what the demo might show:
+A clear and concise proposal of what the demo might look like when this story is completed:
 - [] ...